France braces for record temperatures as wildfires rage across Europe

 It is the second heatwave to engulf parts of Europe in weeks.
 Scientists blame climate change and predict more frequent and intense episodes of extreme weather such as heatwaves and drought.

-In France in the Landes forest, in the southwest Aquitaine region, temperatures would be above 42 degrees, said forecaster Olivier Proust.
+In France in the Landes forest, in the south-west Aquitaine region, temperatures would be above 42 degrees, according to forecaster Olivier Proust.

-And Brittany, which until recently has escaped the worst of the heat, could register temperatures as high as 40 degrees which would be a record for the region.
+And Brittany, which until recently has escaped the worst of the heat, could register temperatures as high as 40 degrees, say experts, which would be a record for the region.

 By late Sunday, the fires in Gironde, which have been raging since Tuesday, had already destroyed 13,000 hectares (32,000 acres), driven by high winds and forcing the evacuation of 16,200 holidaymakers, fire service officials said.